Aakash1103Jha/node-express-session/README.md

 A simple project demonstrating how to setup and use sessions with a node-express application.
 This app uses MongoDB Atlas as a session store but can either be changed to use a local instance of Mongo DB (if you don't have Atlas) or to another provider, like Redis.

+Supporting repository for my medium article on [Session Management-in-a-NodeJS-Express-App-with-MongoDB]

 ## Environment Variables

 If you do choose to use MongoDB as your session store, make sure to create and add the following properties to either an `.env` file or directly to the code.
 Both these environment variables are used in the `session.ts` file.